How to Measure Accurately for Your DIY Kitchen

 When ordering your cabinets, we recommend using the widest of the three measurements to avoid ending up with an unattractive gap between the wall and the end cabinet.

-Many kitchens have a “bulkhead” (the space between the ceiling and the top of your current cabinets).
-Record the distance from the floor to the bottom of that space, as well as its height and depth.
+Many kitchens have a “bulkhead” (the space between the ceiling and the top of your current cabinets) which most likely will need to be removed prior to installation.
+Measure the distance from the floor to the ceiling as well as the height and depth.

 When measuring doorways, start measuring from the centre of the left-hand corner of the wall and be sure to record the size and the location of the doorway (don’t forget the trim!).
 Measure the distance from that point to the edge of the door trim, and then measure the width and height of the door with the architrave.